d1elson/airflow-brewery/README.md

 - Unit tests are located outside the main pipeline.
 - Although the initial recommendation was to run unit tests before persisting data, this design was reconsidered as it is not a best practice.
+- You need to give rw permission to the .storage folder:
+    - sudo chown -R 1000:root .
+    - sudo chmod -R g+rw .